Pauan/programming-notes/Single dispatch multi-methods.rst

 both, but that's impossible.
 Whichever method was defined last will overwrite the previous method.

+There is a common pattern here about method names colliding.
+Some languages use a namespace or module system to prevent *variables* from colliding, but most languages do *not* use a namespace system to prevent *methods* from colliding.

-So, now that I have demonstrated that standard OOP techniques (including duck-typing, multiple-inheritance, and open classes) are lacking, how can we fix it?
+So, now that I have demonstrated that standard OOP techniques (including duck-typing, multiple-inheritance, abstract base classes, and open classes) are lacking, how can we fix it?

 There are many ways, but I'm going to focus on one way in particular.